Reworlders

 Naomi Velaphi (she/her)

-Naomi is an independent producer born on Whadjuk Noongar country, residing in Naarm (Melbourne).
-She strives to nurture artists' work and practices exploring alternative narratives, radical thought and deep connection.
+Naomi Naomi is the Head of Programming at Arts House with a background working as an independent producer.
+Born on Whadjuk Noongar country and residing in Naarm (Melbourne)., she strives to nurture artists' work and practices exploring alternative narratives, radical thought and deep connection.
 Centered on producing the work of contemporary, diverse and interdisciplinary artists her experience spans working for and amongst galleries, festivals and performance spaces.

 Lauren Rickards (she/her)